Crown Heights Tenant Union: Artistic protest

-In 2016, the CHTU collaborated with the the Illuminator Art Collective to identify four buildings where landlords had allegedly intimidated tenants and deregulated rent-stabilized apartments.
+In 2016, the CHTU collaborated with the Illuminator Art Collective to identify four buildings where landlords had allegedly intimidated tenants and deregulated rent-stabilized apartments.
 The collective beamed messages onto the sides of the building such as "Equal repairs for all" and "Let's fight the power that be".
 The collective later displayed a video of tenants composing the messages for an exhibition titled "Agitprop!" at the Brooklyn Museum, which showed how artists have used their work for political change.

 In December 2017, residents at 1033 Carroll Street, public advocate Letitia James, Assemblyman Walter Mosley and the CHTU protested the building's landlord due to inadequate heating and shoddy repairs.
 The landlord had purchased the building three years prior and begun offering buyouts, with tenants saying heating and repair issues had been common since then.
 James listed the landlord as one of the city's 100 worst in 2015.
 The CHTU cast a large projection onto the building that demanded "Heat For The Holidays".
 As of 2020, the CHTU listed the landlord on their "Worst Landlord Watch List".